Red Deer

 Ecological niche

 Red deer have an important impact on the plant communities where they live, due to their browsing.
-They serve as important prey during certain times of the year for some large predators, including brown bears.
+They also serve as important prey during certain times of the year for some large predators, including wolves and Brown bears.

 Fun Facts for Kids